dougkeefe/ps-salary-data/README.md

 This API provides access to public servant salary data for various classifications and levels.
 The information is sourced from [TBS-SCT Canada](https://www.tbs-sct.canada.ca/pubs_pol/hrpubs/coll_agre/rates-taux-eng.asp) and is available through a set of endpoints.
 More classifications will be added to the API soon.

+## Important Disclaimer
+This API and website are not affiliated with, endorsed, or sponsored by the Government of Canada.
+The information provided is sourced from publicly available data and is provided for educational and informational purposes only.

 ## Endpoints

 - `/api/data`: Returns the full JSON containing salary data for all classifications and levels.